 Alex Saab: a diplomat for Venezuela but a former DEA informant, too

 Court documents show that the Colombian businessman Alex Saab was an informant to the D.E.A. in 2018, revealing he bribed high-ranking Venezuelan officials.
-Collaboration stopped after he didn’t surrender to the U.S. law enforcement on 2019 as agreed.
-Venezuela considers him as a diplomat and his extradition put a halt to negotiations with the domestic opposition party to solve a grueling political crisis.
+Collaboration stopped after he didn’t surrender to U.S. law enforcement in 2019 as agreed.
+Venezuela considers him a diplomat and his extradition put a halt to negotiations with the domestic opposition party to solve a grueling political crisis.

 The Netherlands apologizes for past systemic violence in Indonesia

-The government of Netherlands formally apologized to the people of Indonesia for “systematic and widespread use of extreme violence”, taking distances from the previous official version of sporadic violent acts during the independence war between 1945 and 1949.
+The government of the Netherlands formally apologized to the people of Indonesia for the “systematic and widespread use of extreme violence”, taking distance from the previous official version of sporadic violent acts during the independence war between 1945 and 1949.